libresh/libre.sh/INSTALL_HETZNER.md

-# Instructions to install LibrePaaS
+# Instructions to install libre.sh

 ## Recommendation
 - ssd on /dev/sda